rigb-y/May/readme.md

 #### Recovering the block header

-Given a pointer $p$ to memory that was returned by the allocator to the user, the block header is recovered via
+Given a pointer $p$ to memory that was returned by the allocator, the block header is recovered via

 ```C
 (Block*)((char*)p - ALIGNED_HEADER_SIZE);